mathieucaroff/ponyTranslator/README.md

-# Creaturepipe
+# PonyTranslator

-Allow ponification and deponification of a text.
-A Javascript rewrite of [ponypipe](https://github.com/maandree/ponypipe)
+Allow ponification and deponification of a text or a stream of text.
+This is a JS (TypeScript) rewrite of [ponypipe](https://github.com/maandree/ponypipe)

-##

-ok

 ## License